Jargon Watch: Astronauts And The Language Of Space Travel

 “5-4-3-2-1-0 booster ignition and liftoff!”
 You’ve probably heard the familiar sounds of a spaceship launch countdown at some point, but there are plenty of other space-related words and phrases that may be totally unintelligible to you.
 Astronaut lingo has been around as long as NASA itself.
 In fact, some of the earliest space slang was pretty hilarious, like referring to Cape Canaveral as “Malfunction Junction” or an astronaut’s adjustable seat as a “barber chair.”

 Astronaut lingo has toned down quite a bit since the 1960s, and now it largely comprises jargon words and acronyms to describe technical aspects of spaceships and interstellar travel.
-While most of it’s only really useful if you plan to join NASA, there are a few pieces of slang that have made it into our general lexicon.
+While most of it’s only really useful if you plan to join NASA or visit the International Space Station, there are a few pieces of slang that have made it into our general lexicon.
 What may have started in outer space eventually became popular among civilians down on Earth.

 This list, which is by no means comprehensive, will introduce you to some of the most common or interesting astronaut lingo.
 And if you can’t get enough of outer space linguistics, check out this explanation of where some common space exploration terms originated.